Healthy eating makes a healthy body & mind

 - Understand the relationship between freshness and nutrient value

-- Discuss different types of food processing and preperation and how they impact nutrient values and digestibility
+- Discuss different types of food processing and preparation and how they impact nutrient values and digestibility

 - Analyse food storage techniques and their effect on nutrient values

-- Research nutrition and ingredient labelling on supermarket products
+- Research nutrition and ingredient labeling on supermarket products

 - Explain allergies, the allergic response, hypersensitivity and anaphylaxsis